-Be a shining example of how a vendor should act at a craft show to help set the vibe and to be a good example.
+Be a shining example of how a vendor should act at a craft show.
 One rotten apple spoils the bunch so if one person starts complaining about lack of traffic or low sales, it won’t be long until there’s a dark cloud over the event, which shoppers can feel as soon as they walk in.
-I remember one craft show I visited as a shopper with my friends years ago; vendors seemed disinterested in us and you could tell they had a feeling of “what’s the point”.
+I remember one craft show I visited as a shopper; vendors seemed disinterested in shoppers.
 After running into a friend who was vending, she confirmed that the vendors had been talking and were all disappointed with the organizer.
-They unfortunately signed up for an event with an inexperienced organizer (I never heard of them organizing an event again) but they had let that disappointment spill over into their business and how they treated the shoppers.
-Imagine the vibe they were giving off if we felt it and the shoppers they ignored while they discussed their frustrations.
-I could feel the disappointment from all the vendors, felt uncomfortable and honestly couldn’t wait to leave.
+I could feel the disappointment from all the vendors, felt uncomfortable, and honestly couldn’t wait to leave.
 Do your best to make the most of any situation, even if it’s not ideal.
-People can pick up on your energy more than you may realize.
+Shoppers can pick up on your energy more than you may realize.

-Realize the organizers are just like you, trying to make a profit off their venture so they can do it again, they’re likely not getting rich off your vendor fees.
-They’re putting in more hours than they’re getting paid for and it’s usually a side project for them, not a full time job that gets all their attention and time.
-Be sure any communication you have with them is kind and in a way you would want to be spoken to.
+Realize the organizers are just like you, trying to make a profit so they can organize another craft show.
+They’re likely not getting rich off your vendor fees.
+They’re often putting in more hours than they’re getting paid for and it’s usually a side project, not a full-time job that gets all their attention and time.
 Hold them accountable to their obligations to you as a vendor but understand they’re not by their computers or phones 24/7 waiting to answer your questions, and they have a learning curve to go through in their business too.

 Any tips you’d like to add?
 Leave a comment below!